 PCI DSS details baseline security requirements for businesses that store, process or transmit payment card information.
 There are twelve of these.

-Businesses in the UK who meet these requirements can demonstrate they take payment card and payment system security seriously by design and by default as part of their core business activities.
+Businesses in the UK that meet these requirements can demonstrate they take payment card and payment system security seriously by design and by default as part of their core business activities.
 Below, we will take a closer look at these requirements, so you can easily navigate them to get your business suited, booted and onboard.

 The 12 Commandments

 The 12 commandments (requirements) of the PCI DSS always have an end goal.
-We’ll cover these below as an introduction to the Standard:
+We’ll cover these below as an introduction to the Standard.

 Goal: Build and Maintain a Secure Network